Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 The dietary guidelines for the gastric balloon are separated into phases.

-You’ll want to ensure your body feels comfortable before switching to a new way of eating each time.
+You’ll want to ensure your body feels comfortable before switching to a new eating method each time.

 Phase 1: Clear Liquids

-You will be placed on a clear liquid diet for three to five days after the placement of the gastric balloon.
+You will be placed on a clear liquid diet for three to five days after the gastric balloon placement.

 The purpose of this phase is to keep you hydrated.

-Your doctor will help you set a hydration goal, such as drinking forty-eight to sixty-four or more ounces of clear liquids per day.
+Your doctor will help you set a hydration goal, such as drinking forty-eight to sixty-four or more ounces of clear liquids daily.

 While on this diet, stick to water, tea (unsweetened), and sugar-free beverages.

 You will be advised as to which foods you should keep on hand.
-For example, if you are going to drink juice on this diet, you need to make sure it is 100% fruit juice with zero added sugar.
-You can then dilute the juice by half-water, half-juice to reduce the natural sugar intake further.
+For example, if you drink juice on this diet, you must ensure it is 100% fruit juice with zero added sugar.
+You can then dilute the juice by half-water and half-juice to further reduce the natural sugar intake.

 When drinking tea in substantial amounts, stick with decaffeinated versions.
 Doing so can help you avoid dehydration.
 Tea is acidic.
 Keep this in mind, as drinking too much can lead to heartburn or acid reflux.